at a Glance...

-It is higgledy-piggledy.
+The house is an inviting storybook cottage but it won’t suit everyone.
 Not one wall is straight.
 Not one bit is minimalist.
 The house is 350 years old and looks like it.
-It is hugely eccentric and therefore not for everyone.
+It is hugely eccentric.
 In places it’s vintage-ness lends to shabby-and-chic.
 But if you love mixing and matching, want to play a wonderful Beckstein piano and love red roses and honeysuckle running away over the thatch – this is your place.

 The beach is a short bike-ride and walk 1 km away.
 Here you’ll find shingle, some sand, muddy banks for birds, streams and tyre swings.

-The cottage is part of the Pylewell Estate, which, according to The Guardian, is one of Britain’s Top 10 summer festivals – Curious Arts Festival – set apart from other festivals from it’s happy embrace of British eccentricity, style and fun.
+The cottage is part of the Pylewell Estate, which, until 2019 hosted the Curious Arts Festival.
+According to The Guardian, it is one of Britain’s Top 10 summer festivals.

 This place is kids heaven.
-The garden is fenced (this is not toddler-proof – the part they could escape through goes into a large meadow) and there is an olympic sized trampoline with a net.
+The garden is fenced (this is not toddler-proof – although the part they could escape through goes into a large meadow) and there is a trampoline with a net.
 Adventurous kids can camp in the garden too.
-More stuff for kids; Masses of dolls prams, kitchen toys, castles and knights, Lego, swords, Barbies and a comprehensive library of loved and lived-in kids books.
+More stuff for kids; masses of dolls prams, kitchen toys, castles and knights, lego, swords, Barbies and a comprehensive library of loved and lived-in kids books.